Dubai's Thriving Real Estate Market Takes Centre Stage At IPS 2024

 Dubai's sustained interest in real estate can be attributed to several key drivers expected to shape the market in 2024.
 Thanks to its robust economy, stable political environment, and enticing investment prospects, foreign investors are continually drawn to this vibrant city.
 Moreover, Dubai's appeal is further strengthened by the anticipated growth of the UAE economy in the years ahead and the fulfilment of the Dubai Economic Agenda D33 goals.

-His Excellency Sultan Butti bin Mejren, Director General of Dubai Land Department, affirmed that Dubai stands as one of the world's fastest-growing cities in terms of sustainable development in the real estate sector.
-This remarkable accomplishment is the direct result of unwavering dedication and visionary guidance of the wise leadership, supported by ambitious aspirations for the future.
+Sultan Butti bin Mejren, Director-General of Dubai Land Department, affirmed that Dubai stands as one of the world's fastest-growing cities in terms of sustainable development in the real estate sector.

-Bin Mejren said:“In recent years, we have witnessed remarkable successes in terms of attracting real estate investments, as well as substantial growth in transaction numbers and volumes.
-None of this would have been achievable without the visionary leadership, supervision, and support of His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, whose commitment to the real estate sector has solidified the emirate's position as a global destination, rivalling the world's largest cities.
+Bin Mejren said, "In recent years, we have witnessed remarkable successes in terms of attracting real estate investments, as well as substantial growth in transaction numbers and volumes.
+None of this would have been achievable without the visionary leadership, supervision, and support of His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President, Prime Minister and Ruler of Dubai, whose commitment to the real estate sector has solidified the emirate's position as a global destination, rivalling the world's largest cities.
 Dubai has consistently been at the forefront of adopting cutting-edge technologies and leveraging them to cater to the real estate sector.
 This strategic approach has paved the way for the delivery of proactive services aimed at promoting leadership and ensuring the efficient governance of the sector.
-At Dubai Land Department (DLD), in close collaboration with our valued partners, we are resolute in our dedication to uphold this approach, thereby charting a course for continued success and sustainability in Dubai's dynamic real estate market.”
+At Dubai Land Department (DLD), in close collaboration with our valued partners, we are resolute in our dedication to upholding this approach, thereby charting a course for continued success and sustainability in Dubai's dynamic real estate market."

 In his turn, Dawood Al Shezawi, president of IPS, emphasised that Dubai has become a top choice for investors and buyers worldwide due to its seamless procedures, robust legal framework safeguarding investors, unmatched conveniences offered, and the introduction of forward-thinking laws, such as the Real Estate Investment Funds Law passed in 2022, as well as Dubai's strategic location.
 All this adds to its attractiveness in the global real estate market.